Hugo Award FAQ

 What categories of awards are there?

-The most famous awards are Best Novel and Best Dramatic Presentation.
+The most famous categories are Best Novel and Best Dramatic Presentation.
 However, there are many other Hugo Awards available, including some for short fiction, for artists, for editors and some for fannish activities.
-An additional award, the John W. Campbell Award for Best New Writer, is voted for and presented alongside the Hugos but is not an official Hugo Award.
+An additional award, the Astounding Award for Best New Writer (formerly the John W. Campbell Award), is voted for and presented alongside the Hugos but is not an official Hugo Award.
 A full list of the current award categories is available here.

 What works or persons are eligible?